 In accordance with BP 2-30, each college President ensures that the college has a faculty forum through which all faculty members will be provided an opportunity to communicate and actively participate in the making of decisions regarding matters that affect them.
 At CCD this body is referred to as Faculty Council.
-According to the by-laws of Faculty Council, the membership is comprised of two voting faculty members from each Center, one voting adjunct faculty member (representing Adjunct Faculty Senate) and one voting at-large faculty member.
+According to the by-laws of Faculty Council, the membership is comprised of two voting faculty members from each Center, one voting adjunct instructor (representing Adjunct Council) and one voting at-large faculty member.
 These Center members are voted into Faculty Council by the full-time faculty in their respective Centers.
-The adjunct faculty representative is elected by the members of the Adjunct Faculty Senate.
+The adjunct instructor representative is elected by the members of the Adjunct Council.